Key dates

 Important:

-Students must be fully matriculated to start their programme on 15 September.
+Students must be fully matriculated to start their programme in September.
 If you are not fully matriculated by this point, you may lose your place on your programme.

 • Semester 1 is very demanding.
 Students will complete various forms of assessments, including individual tasks and group work.